 Wrist bands, with and without magnetic buttons, are used.
 Both Jean and I have used them.
 Although we, as travelling guest lecturers we like to think being on the ship sometimes monthly means we are used to it, that is sometimes not the case.
 However, we did sleep through the storm force 11 back from Iceland that had the guests airlifted of a Viking ship.
 What storm?
 We asked as we heard guests talking the next day.
 But that is being lucky even though our cabin was behind the stage.

-Bands are warn as a prevention, and the button sits between the two ribs of the inside wrist (Neiguan Point) and it is better when worn on both wrists.
+Bands are worn as a prevention, and the button sits between the two ribs of the inside wrist (Neiguan Point) and it is better when worn on both wrists.
 A pair.
 When the sea gets rough you will see many experienced sailors wearing them.
+They are so cheap compared with the holiday cost it seems daft not to carry them.
+We can cruise up to twelve times a year being a guest on one ship or other and can get (though rare) caught by a little disorientation so we always carry the bands and like a few other items are never taken out of the case.

 Take a moment to read the reviews on Amazon book pages or see the Amazon book series page.
 They can be bought as a box-set.
 All these books are from the author of this blog, Stuart St Paul.
 He is a contributor and chat site moderator to the 43 Doris Visits ship chat sites.
 See his Doris Visits page.
 His Emmerdale fan page.